Tellusant/docs/trade-secrets.md

 ---
 ### Non-Exhaustive List of Tellusant Confidential Trade Secrets
+We use the word *apparatus* when the trade secret refers to the internal workings of one of our soluions.

-- PoluSim
+- PoluSim Apparatus
-- TelluBase
+- TelluBase apparatus
-- PACE - Pricing Aligned with Consumer Economics
+- PACE - Pricing Aligned with Consumer Economics apparatus
-- Stratboard
+- Stratboard apparatus
 - Risk of Nations
 - Global Cultural Markers (GCM)